allenyin/allen_wireless/README.md

 The first selectable box on the `raster` page allows the user to select what part of the signal chain the headstage will transmit.
 The default option is `12 y4(n-1) (hi2 out,final)`, which is the output of the last stage of IIR filters.

-Other options include:
+The available options include:
-* `0 mean from integrator`: similar to an estimate of the raw input signal power.
+* `0 mean from integrator`: Intermediate value used in the AGC stage, similar to an estimate of the raw input signal power.

 * `1 AGC gain`: channel's AGC gain